BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 You will have similar experiences as your astro-journey unfolds and you too will remember them throughout your whole life.

 The Sun holds little excitement for me.

 At best it's entertaining when there's an eclipse.
-Most times I think

-of it as light pollution that is stopping me form seeing the stars!
-Ironically, as an astronomical body, it leaves me cold!
+Most times I think of it as light pollution that is stopping me from seeing the stars!
+Ironically, as an

-Having said that, I had a look though a Hydrogen Alpha filter telescope at HAW19 and the view was awesome.
+Having said that I had a look though a Hydrogen Alpha filter telescope at HAW19 and the view was awesome.
 In H-alpha light you really get a feeling that the Sun is

-H-alpha scope was inspiring.
+H-alpha scope was quite inspiring.

-pic of my own: All these location links are from Google Maps, copyright Google.
+a pic of my own: All these location links are from Google Maps, copyright Google.
 Don't forget to return by clicking the back button!

 Projecting the Sun:

 The next time I tried observing the night sky there was a definite mistiness about the star images.
 They looked a little out of focus no matter what I did.
 I asked my dad to have a look the next day and what he discovered, inside the smoke filled telescope tube, was a good deal of melted plastic around the front part of the eyepiece.
 He took the focuser off one end, and the object glass off the other.
 He cleaned the smoke particles off the lenses and used a craft knife to remove the plastic that had dripped from the eyepiece down in front of the field lens.
 We discovered that when you are projecting the Sun's image, if the light (and HEAT) doesn't go directly through the lenses, and hits internal parts of the telescope, the plastic round the eyepiece for example, then the plastic will melt and smoke and generally ruin a good telescope (or a poor one - Physics is not picky!)
+I feel that this is a particular problem in multiple focus instruments with the ratcheted magnifications as the front lens of a zoom system is close to the focus of the OG.

 I learned my lesson, and I never again used a good telescope to project the sun without a Baader filter in place!
 Baader filter foil goes in front of the object glass and stops nearly all the light and all the heat from entering the optical system.
 A much safer plan!